-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, water, plumbing, batin oom nitings cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is supplied from the mains.
 The bathroom contains a bath with shower over, wash hand basin and w.c.
 The visible pipework is a mixture of copper and plastic.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected. from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property is centrally heated by means of a gas fired system, comprising a condensing combination boiler located in the landing cupboard.
+The property is centrally heated by means of a gas fired system, comprising a condensing combination boiler located in the kitchen.
 Heating to the rooms is provided by water filled radiators.
 The system is of a type designed to provide instantaneous hot water upon demand.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-The property is believed to be connected to mains drainage.
+Mains drainage is understood to be connected.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property has smoke detectors.
-The head to the landing smoke detector was removed at the time of our inspection.
+The property has a smoke detector.